-In my entire career, if there’s one constant source of frustration for both the agents and every lender is a seller saying” we won’t list this home for sale – until we find our next home.”
+In my entire career, if there’s one constant source of frustration for both the agents and every lender, it’s a seller saying,” We won’t list this home for sale—until we find our next home.”

-And that objection is very easy to understand and a valid point of view.
+That objection is straightforward to understand and a valid point of view.

-I (personally) want ice cream to come in the mail, for it not to make me fat and my girlfriend to then serve it to me every morning.
+I (personally) want ice cream to come in the mail, not make me fat, and for my girlfriend to serve it to me every morning.
 Has yet to happen!

-Inman does not list an author for the following post as is it is a survey of the most common seller’s objections.
+Inman does not list an author for the following post, which is a survey of the most common seller’s objections.

 Inman: Ways to Deal With